tengu-team/layer-sojobo/README.md

 The entire api is modular: extra modules will be loaded automatically if placed in the api-folder, provided they follow the naming rules and provide the required functions.

+## Tengu - api
+This api is used to control Juju controllers, models, applications, relations and machines.
+All it's calls are available under
+`http://host/tengu/<call>` and are protected with basic-Authentication.
+The username is `admin` and the password is set with the charm config.

 ## API-modules
 The api is written in Flask.
 This allows the use of blueprints to expand the api.
 API-modules file names must follow this scheme: `api_<modulename>.py`.
 The modulename MAY NOT contain an underscore.
 The module itself must have the following